samar-703/Layer-Zero/README.md

 # Layer Zero

-A cinematic Web3 landing page exploring the future of decentralized finance.
-Built with Next.js 16 (App Router), TypeScript, and Framer Motion.
+Understand Web3 through website as a tutorial

-## 🚀 Deployment Guide (Vercel)
+## Deployment Guide (Vercel)

 1.  **Initialize Git & Commit** (if not already done):